-Upon return to in-person classes, hygiene routines will be reinforced regularly.
-Each class will have information to reinforce the importance of handwashing, avoiding touching one's face/eyes/nose/mouth, and the importance of coughing and sneezing into one's sleeve if a tissue is not available.
+Hygiene routines will be reinforced regularly.
+Each class has information to reinforce the importance of handwashing, avoiding touching one's face/eyes/nose/mouth, and the importance of coughing and sneezing into one's sleeve if a tissue is not available.